Preconditioner on Matrix Lie Group for SGD: Useful Lie groups with sparse representations

 In practice, we seldom consider the Lie group consisting of dense invertible matrices for preconditioner estimation when the problem size is large.
 Lie groups with sparse structures are of more interests.
 To begin with, let us recall a few facts about Lie group.
 If $\pmb A$ and $\pmb B$ are two Lie groups, then $\pmb A^T$, $\pmb A\otimes \pmb B$, and $\pmb A\oplus \pmb B$ all are Lie groups, where $\otimes$ and $\oplus$ denote Kronecker product and direct sum, respectively.
 Furthermore, for any matrix $\pmb C$ with compatible dimensions, block matrix

 still forms a Lie group.
 We do not show proofs of the above statements here as they are no more than a few lines of algebraic operations.
-These simple rules can be used to design many useful Lie groups for preconditioner learning.
+These simple rules can be used to design many useful Lie groups for constructing sparse preconditioners.
 We already know that invertible upper triangular matrices form a Lie group.
 Here, we list a few useful ones with sparse representations.